VenturianTome/VenturianTome/src/chapter_2.md

 ----

 ## About the Site
+- I wanted to create a site where all of the information from VenturianTale's videos is all in one concise area that anyone can access
 - I started creating this site \(with some help from my brother) in July of 2019, but I had the idea started for it all the way back in 2017
   - The site was put on GitHub in November of 2019 and opened to the public on --